As Is -To Be: The Essential Business Model for Process ImprovementMichael Cousins

 - You want to move from a paper-based to a mobile process mapping solution

-How to Create an As Is and To Be Process Cycle - Essential for Effective Continuous Improvement
+How to Implement an As Is - To Be Process Cycle - Essential for Effective Continuous Improvement

 - Define your business objectives